Intraspecific competition

 Male hartebeest locking horns and fiercely defending their territories.
 An example of direct competition.

 Intraspecific competition is an interaction in population ecology, whereby members of the same species compete for limited resources.
 This leads to a reduction in fitness for both individuals, but the more fit individual survives and is able to reproduce.

 By contrast, interspecific competition occurs when members of different species compete for a shared resource.
 Members of the same species have rather similar requirements for resources, whereas different species have a smaller contested resource overlap, resulting in intraspecific competition generally being a stronger force than interspecific competition.
+While often intraspecific competition does not have a lethal outcome, in some cases it may even lead to intraspecific killing.

 Individuals can compete for food, water, space, light, mates, or any other resource which is required for survival or reproduction.
 The resource must be limited for competition to occur; if every member of the species can obtain a sufficient amount of every resource then individuals do not compete and the population grows exponentially.
 Prolonged exponential growth is rare in nature because resources are finite and so not every individual in a population can survive, leading to intraspecific competition for the scarce resources.